GeoFlood (v1.0.0): Computational model for overland flooding: Governing models and numerical algorithms

 \subsection{Augmented Riemann Solver}

-Modeling flooding extent in highly variable and irregular topography is challenging due to the balance of large flux gradients and source terms resulting from variable topography.
-The problem is further complicated by the presence of a varying solution domain from moving wet-dry boundaries.
-The GeoFlood code employs an approximate Riemann solver developed by \citet{george2006finite, george2008} that solves an augmented SWE system that includes the momentum flux and topographic bed ($b$) in order to determine waves in the Riemann solver.
-It is related to the f-wave formulation of the wave propagation algorithm \citep{bale2003} because the topography source terms (the right side of the shallow-water equations \eqref{shallow2} and \eqref{shallow3}) and flux gradients directly determine the Riemann solution.
-The augmented solver also utilizes wave-speed estimates from the Roe solver \citep{ro:1981} in order to provide exact solutions to single shock Riemann problems, and the HLLE-type (Harten, Lax, and van Leer) Riemann solvers \citep{ein-god:1988,ein-god:1991} to provide natural entropy fixes and depth semi-definite positivity in drying regions.
-The solver accurately captures wet-dry fronts in steep topography and flows against structures by solving ghost Riemann problems.
-Finally, the augmented solver is well-balanced---it preserves a larger class of steady states compared to the standard f-wave approach, including those for non-stationary steady states with non-zero velocities, a feature prevalent in riverine and overland flow but largely absent in tsunami problems for which well-balanced schemes are designed primarily for the sea-at-rest steady state (such schemes satisfy the so-called $\mathcal{C}$-property, \cite{bouchut2004}).
-See \cite{george2006finite,george2008} for more details.
+Modeling flooding extent in highly variable and irregular topography is challenging due to the need to numerically balance large flux gradients (from variable depth) and source terms resulting from variable topography.
+The problem is further complicated by the time-varying solution domain caused by moving wet-dry boundaries.
+The GeoFlood code employs an approximate Riemann solver developed by \citet{george2008} that solves an augmented SWE system that includes the momentum flux and topographic bed ($b$) as state variables in order to determine stationary and propagating waves in the approximate Riemann solution.
+It provides a numerical update similar to the f-wave formulation of the wave-propagation algorithm \citep{leveque2002,bale2003}, where the effect of the topographic source term (the right side of the shallow-water equations \eqref{shallow123}) is incorporated into the Riemann solution and, consequently, into \eqref{wpa_update_corrections}.
+This approach eliminates the need for a poorly balanced fractional-step treatment of the source term.
+The Riemann solver provides well-balanced resolution of pools or steady-flow---a numerically challenging but common flow condition for overland flooding over topography.
+The augmented solver employs a wave-speed estimate formulation that reduces to the HLLE (Harten, Lax, van Leer, and Einfeldt) wave-speed estimates \citep{ein-god:1988, ein-god:1991} in interior (wet) regions, ensuring entropy-satisfying depth positivity and accurate shock capturing based on Roe averages \citep{ro:1981}.
+The wave-speeds reduce to those of dam-break front speeds for moving wet-dry boundaries.
+Additionally, the solver handles flows against structures or highly irregular topography by solving artificial Riemann test problems (\emph{i.e.}, problems in which the data in one cell are manipulated to determine the physically relevant solution in a neighboring cell) (see \citet{leveque2002,george2008,george2011adaptive}).

-Coupling these capabilities with block-structured adaptive mesh refinement capabilities provided by the ForestClaw library gives GeoFlood the ability to robustly handle situations with complex topography and abruptly moving wet-dry fronts in simulating overland flows.
+Coupling these capabilities with block-structured AMR capabilities provided by the ForestClaw library gives GeoFlood the ability to robustly handle situations with complex topography and abruptly moving wet-dry fronts in simulating overland flows.